IremErturk/dtc-de-capstone-project/iac/README.md

 Additionally, the advantages of Keyless Authentication to Google Cloud can be read in [here](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions)

-## todo & questions:
----
-1. Q: default.tfstate in the gcp bucket? and terraform locks...

 ## Resources:
 ---
 - [Automating Terraform with GitHub Actions](https://blog.searce.com/automating-terraform-with-github-actions-5b3aac5abea7)